container-storage-interface/spec/spec.md

 #### `ControllerProbe`

-A Controller Plugin MUST implement this RPC call.
+A Controller service MUST implement this RPC call.
 The Plugin SHOULD verify if it has the right configurations, devices, dependencies and drivers in order to run the controller service, and return a success if the validation succeeds.
 The CO SHALL invoke this RPC prior to any other controller service RPC in order to allow the CO to determine the readiness of the controller service.
 A CO MAY invoke this call multiple times with the understanding that a plugin's implementation MAY NOT be trivial and there MAY be overhead incurred by such repeated calls.